AndersDeath/diary2/README.md

 I've passed immigration control.
 So, I am here in Kash.
 It was a long flight, maybe about 5 hours.
 I woke up at 5 am.
 Take off was at 9 am.
 In Antalia we were at 15 pm and then about 3 hours by car.
 There are no supermarkets and cafes nearby.
 It's sad, but not critical.
 The car is Citroen, it's very cheap one.
 So, i left Russian till the next August.

 i am vert very tiered.
 I will sleep very good tonight.

+# 28 May 2022 - Saturday - Kash

+* 9.49 - Hotel's breakfast was nice.
+I am looking for a beach now.